 Robert P. Griffin

-Mr. Griffin served 22 years in the U.S. Congress.
-After a decade in the U.S. House of Representatives, Griffin was appointed to the U.S. Senate in 1966 following the death of Senator Patrick McNamara.
+The Honorable Robert P. Griffin (1923-2015) served 22 years in the U.S. Congress.
+He was elected to the U.S. House of Representatives in 1956 and was appointed to the U.S. Senate in 1966 following the death of Senator Patrick McNamara.
 He was elected later the same year and re-elected in 1972, serving through 1978.
 He was the Republican minority whip from 1969-77.

 After his Senate terms, Griffin continued his public service on various boards while practicing law privately until 1986 when he was elected to an eight-year term as associate justice of the Michigan Supreme Court.